Important Info for Class of 2024

 Most of the questions that our office gets during the summer are things that can be answered in the following pages of this booklet.
 Before you or your student reach out to the Summer Advisors, please be sure to read this booklet very carefully.

-The Office of Academic Advising, the Registrar’s Office, and the Office of First Year Programs are all well equipped to answer questions and help solve problems on the day of Registration.
+The Office of Academic Advising and Student Support Services, the Registrar’s Office, and the Office of First Year Programs are all well equipped to answer questions and help solve problems on the day of Registration.
 However, we prefer to speak directly to your students, so please encourage them to be self-sufficient.

 Using the Announcement of First Year Courses